jewelpsmith/SmartOps-Portfolio/SOPs/SOP-002-Logistics-Shipment-Tracking.md

 ## 1. Purpose

-Shipments getting lost, delayed, or mishandled is not just an operational inconvenience — it's a financial liability and a security risk.
+Shipments getting lost, delayed, or mishandled is not just an operational inconvenience, it's a financial liability and a security risk.
 Sensitive goods, confidential manifests, and vendor contracts move through our supply chain every single day, and without a structured tracking process, things fall through